 Before you start upgrading any instance, ensure that you understand the licensing framework and types of licenses.
-A software edition upgrade might require new licenses, such as upgrading from the standard edition to the enterprise edition, the standard edition to the platinum edition, or the enterprise edition to the platinum edition.
+A software edition upgrade (such as from a standard edition to the enterprise edition or from an enterprise edition to the platinum edition) might require new licenses.
 Also note the following: